 I am now an Apprenticeship Programme Delivery Manager for the Open University, looking after our wonderful NHS managing over 700 apprentices studying Level 4 Foundation Degrees to Level 7 Masters.
 I thoroughly enjoy my role, I am so proud of all my frontline workers, especially at this testing time.

-I am looking forward to my role as Governor, I am passionate about social mobility, hence choosing to work for Open University which is open to all and wanting to make a difference to young peoples' lives."
+I am looking forward to my role as Trustee, I am passionate about social mobility, hence choosing to work for Open University which is open to all and wanting to make a difference to young peoples' lives."

 “I joined the Civil Service in 2016 as a Fast Track Apprentice working in HR.
 My first role at the Department for Environment, Food and Rural Affairs was focused on recruiting teams of policy and project delivery professionals to support the government's Brexit agenda.
 Since then I have worked for the Department for Digital, Culture, Media and Sport leading the HR operations and payroll teams and most recently, in the Ministry of Defence leading on strategic workforce planning and organisational design.
 Prior to joining the civil service, I have worked in communications and marketing for a local housing association.

-“The school governor role has always been of interest to me, ever since becoming Head Boy at my secondary school.
+“The school trustee role has always been of interest to me, ever since becoming Head Boy at my secondary school.
 I’m encouraged by the impact a good governance structure and governing body can have on the performance of a school and look forward to supporting the SLT to develop and improve the school as not only a place to learn and grow but also as a place to work.”